gumob/TLDExtractSwift/README.md

 let extractor = try!
 TLDExtract()
 ```

-A safer initialization code to avoid errors by using the frozen Public Suffix List:
+A safer initialization code to avoid errors by using the frozen Public Suffix List:<br/>
-The Public Suffix List is updated every time the framework is built.
-By setting userFrozenData to true, TLDExtract loads data checked out from the repository.
 ```swift
 import TLDExtract

 let extractor = try!
 TLDExtract(useFrozenData: true)
 ```
+*The Public Suffix List is updated every time the framework is built.
+By setting userFrozenData to true, TLDExtract loads data which checked out from the repository.

 ### Extraction